Accrediting Council for Independent Colleges and Schools: Government investigations and removal of accreditation authority

 Although the Department of Education continued to recognize the accreditor, many institutions left the organization while its status was in question.
 At the same time, many institutions formerly accredited by ACICS closed.
 This loss in membership, combined with the legal costs associated with the lawsuits and legal proceedings, placed the organization into financial difficulties including a $2.1 million deficit in 2019.
 Although the Department of Education restored its recognition of ACICS following its lawsuit, CHEA did not and ACICS withdrew its application to CHEA in early 2020.
+The scandals surrounding ACICS peaked in Spring of 2020 when USA Today revealed ACICS accredited the "Reagan National University" despite evidence of the "institution" having no students and no faculty.

 Following the inauguration of Joe Biden in 2021, the Department of Education again moved to withdraw recognition of ACICS with department staff recommending withdrawal in January and the National Advisory Committee on Institutional Quality and Integrity recommending withdrawal in March.
-The department made its final decision to withdraw recognition in June.
-ACICS can appeal the decision to the Secretary of Education and plans to do so.

-Whether ACICS deserves recognition as an accreditor was called into question by an investigation by USA Today published in February 2020 that found that ACICS had accredited a school, Reagan National University, was a sham.
-According to this report, Reagan National University had no campus, faculty, current students, or alumni.

-Due to the decertification of ACICS, Stratford University announced that it would close following the end of the Fall 2022 term.

-Council Meetings

-Beginning in 2021, Council meetings to present actions are made in April and November and the Annual Meeting is held in June.
+On August 19, 2022, the Department of Education terminated the ACICS as a higher education accrediting body losing its oversight role for the federal funding aid for education.
+At that time, there were 27 schools accredited by ACICS with a total enrollment of 5,000 students.